Keyri-Co/cordova-keyri/README.md

     });
 ```

-### Enable QR Auth
+### Keyri QR Auth

-QR Auth can be enabled with a single function call.
+QR Auth can be processed by Keyri with a single function call.
 This process handles scanning the code, generating the session info,
 displaying a confirmation screen to the user, and, if the user confirms, sending the encrypted payload you provide to
 the Keyri widget in your browser.